 Several myths exist around gestational diabetes that can cause a person to feel guilty or as though they caused it.
+However, a person cannot directly cause gestational diabetes.

 Gestational diabetes develops during pregnancy.
 It affects